 A creative drama-based stress management program is an intervention that aims to reduce nursing students' stress levels and increase their coping and emotional intelligence skills.

-In the study, the control group will receive training on a topic different from the experimental intervention for three weeks.
+In the study, the control group will receive health education training for three weeks.
 This method aims to prevent any loss of motivation that might result from the control group not receiving any training.
 It also helps determine whether the effects observed in the experimental group are due solely to the creative drama-based stress management program or to the overall training process.

 Gazi University